syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/where-can-i-get-a-license-key.md

 documentation: ug
 ---

+# Where can I get a license key?

-# Recommended places to register the Syncfusion license key in your application
+You can generate the license key from https://www.syncfusion.com/account/downloads